 That said, there should still be scope for local suppliers to participate in the procurement.
-Those suppliers, including incumbent providers, can tender to service any number of the Councils, and given the geography involved may be naturally competitive for a particular sub-region.
+Those suppliers, including incumbent providers, can tender to service a sub-set of the Councils or their needs (for example, landfill only, without Residual Waste processing).

-Further, it is likely that local providers of processing services will be well placed to partner with other providers where an existing presence "on the ground" will frequently be required to support an aggregated offering at a later stage in the waste cycle..
+Further, it is likely that local providers of processing and disposal services will be well placed to partner with other providers where an existing presence "on the ground" will frequently be required to support an aggregated offering at a later stage in the waste cycle.
 An advantage of a collaborative procurement where there is transparency of available volumes is that it can facilitate the establishment of such partnerships, where all parties can develop their business plans on the basis of a larger opportunity being available at a point in time (rather than seeking to cobble together economic efficiencies as individual councils offer up their waste in an ad hoc manner).